Calcium acetate (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- You should not use antacids unless you have talked with your doctor.
+- Do not use antacids unless you have talked with your doctor.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have other medical conditions.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have any medical conditions.

 Possible Side Effects While Using This Medicine